mdcode2026-core-sys/Core-System-clinic-/KIMI_IMPLEMENTATION_CONTRACT.md

 ## After Completing a Package

-1. Run the full verification listed in the package's Definition of Done (build, lint, TypeScript, relevant tests).
+1. State exactly what verification is needed (build/lint/type-check expectations, SQL and its expected result, manual behavior to confirm) — written so it can be relayed and executed by someone else.
-2. Update the documents listed above.
+2. Output every created/modified file in full.
 3. Produce the Handoff Report.
-4. Do not start the next package until the current one's Definition of Done is fully met and reported.
+4. Stop.
+Do not start the next package until confirmation of the current one's Definition of Done is relayed back to you.

 ---